The chemicals in aqueous film-forming foam (AFFF) are unsafe and have been proven to cause cancer.

-The problem is that these beneficial qualities become dangerous when the chemicals build up in the firefighters' bodies exposed to firefighting foam or anyone in the vicinity when AFFF has been used.
+The problem is that these beneficial qualities become dangerous when the ‘forever’ chemicals build up in the firefighters’ bodies exposed to fire-fighting foam regularly or anyone nearby when AFFF has been used.

-Here, the issue is that the effects of firefighting foams remain for many years, even after the fire is put out.
+Here, the issue is that the effects of toxic fire-fighting foams remain for many years, even after the fire is put out.
 If foams were used on a fire, they still contaminate the soil and seep into the groundwater.

 The General Public Realizes the Danger of this Fire Suppressant

-Even though PFAS has been used for decades since the 1940s, the general public is only starting to understand how dangerous these chemicals are when exposed to the chemicals.
+Even though PFAS has been used for decades since the 1940s, the general public is only starting to understand how dangerous these chemicals are when exposed.

 The EPA has concluded that PFAS chemicals can lead to kidney damage, immune system impairment, and reproductive issues.